Historical Football Kits

 Background

 In 1920 the Cobblers became founder members of Division Three when the Southern League First Division was incorporated into the League.
-There was not a great deal to celebrate, however, as the club settled into mid-table obscurity for the next 18 years, althought they did finish as runners-up in 1928.
+There was not a great deal to celebrate, however, as the club settled into mid-table obscurity for the next 18 years, although they did finish as runners-up in 1928.
 (In those days, only the champions of the two regional third divisions were promoted.)
 In the mid 1930s the club adopted a distinctive hooped jersey, the first of many innovative designs.

-Promotion in 1976 was followed by immediate relegation and the side finished twice more in the re-election zone in 1982 and 1985.
-In 1987, with ex-player Graham Carr in charge the Cobblers were Fourth Division champions and narrowly missed out on the play-offs the following season.
 Financial pressures forced the club to sell off their best players and they were relegated once again in 1990.
 In April 1992, with debts of around £1.6m, the club went into administration and ten first team players were sacked to save money, their places being taken by youth players.
 In 1994, Northampton finished bottom of the League and should have been relegated to the Conference.
-They were reprieved when Kidderminster Harriers, the Conference champions, were denied promotion because their ground did not meet League standards.
+They were reprieved when Kidderminster Harriers, the Conference champions, were denied promotion because their ground did not meet League northampton town fc crest 1991standards.
 There was considerable irony in this as Northampton were generally acknowledged as having the worst ground in the League and would certainly have been refused promotion had the positions been reversed.

-After interminable wrangling, the Borough Council finally approved a plan to build a brand new stadium on an old rubbish tip at the edge of town.
+After interminable wrangling, Northampton Borough Council finally approved a plan to build a brand new stadium on an old rubbish tip at the edge of town.
 Reclamation involved installing vents to prevent methane gas building up under the site.
 In October 1994, the club moved into their compact new Sixfields Stadium.
-Three years later, in their centenary year, the Cobblers were promoted via the play-offs.
-The following season they reached the play-off finals but this time lost to Grimsby.
-A year later, the Cobblers were relegated.
-In 2000, they were again promoted to Nationwide Division Two but, true to form, they were relegated again three years later, promoted again three years after that.
+Three years later, in their northampton town 1997-98 centenary crestcentenary year, the Cobblers were promoted.
+A special crest was adopted during this season but the traditional version was reinstated during the play-offs.

 Sources